cminers/braiins-os/docs/index.md

 The script *bos2bos.py* (available in the repository, [clone it first](#cloning-the-braiins-os-repository)) is provided to upgrade from one of the Braiins OS preview versions and expects two parameters: URL to the transitional firmware (please refer to this [table](#transitional-firmwares)) and hostname or IP of the miner.
 You can also set up a new MAC address using the option `--mac`.

-Follow the below steps to upgrade/transition from the Braiins OS preview.
+Follow the steps below to upgrade/transition from the Braiins OS preview.

 ```bash
 python3 bos2bos.py transitional-firmware-url your-miner-hostname-or-ip
 ```

-If you wish to upload configuration using a yml file, use the `--config` option.
+If you wish to upload the configuration using a yml file, use the `--config` option.

 ```bash
 python3 bos2bos.py --config miner_cfg.yml transitional-firmware-url your-miner-hostname-or-ip